duclinh/Udacity-Azure-Operattionaling-ML/README.md

 ![alt text](<screenshots/the best model pipeline endpoint.png>)

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+- The virtual environment on Udacity is not compatible with all the steps like the real environment, so there are many limitations for learners.

+- The virtual environment on Udacity running Azure  Automated ML Experiment to train is quite slow and takes almost all the time of the Lab environment allowed on Udacity --> I don't have enough time to record a video --> please follow the steps and results I have done above and evaluate

 ## Standout Suggestions

-- since the data is highly imbalanced, use a technique to first handle the imbalance issue to improve the model predictions
+- Since the data is highly imbalanced, use a technique to first handle the imbalance issue to improve the model predictions
-- enable deep learning which will train more models and may yield a better performing model
+- Enable deep learning which will train more models and may yield a better performing model
+- Run on an environment with a stronger CPU/GPU for faster model training